 The #2 Frequently-Asked Question (FAQ) from Students Who Respond to our TIPTOP Posting

-When the time comes for a student to select a PhD research advisor, a specific professor might, or might not, be in a position to take on a new PhD advisee in his/her group.
-However, at any point in time, a student seeking a PhD research advisor can expect to have a good variety options, covering all the main areas of research in our department.
+When the time comes for a student to select a PhD research adviser, a specific professor might, or might not, be in a position to take on a new PhD advisee in his/her group.
+However, at any point in time, a student seeking a PhD research adviser can expect to have a good variety options, covering all the main areas of research in our department.

 For many more questions and their answers, please visit our Main FAQ Page.